chhhrrriiisss/getwrecked-dev/README.md

 ## Vehicle Combat Sandbox for Arma 3

 Get Wrecked challenges players to create, customize, drive, survive and of course, destroy.
 Construct wheeled, armoured behemoths using a variety of building parts, then fight to the death in a race zone of choice.
 It's a creative vehicle combat sandbox for Arma 3.
-It's currently designed for small games of up to 12 players and is in an alpha release state.
+It's currently designed for small games of up to 16 players and is in an work-in-progress release state.

 [www.getwrecked.info](http://getwrecked.info)
 <br />